HD 219134 d

 HD 219134 d, also known as HR 8832 d, is an exoplanet orbiting around the K-type star HD 219134 in the constellation of Cassiopeia.
 It has a minimum mass over 16 times that of Earth, indicating that it is likely a Hot Neptune.
 The exoplanet was initially detected by the instrument HARPS-N of the Italian Telescopio Nazionale Galileo via the radial velocity method.
 Unlike HD 219134 b and HD 219134 c it was not observed by the Spitzer Space Telescope and thus its radius and density are unknown.
-Only a minimum possible radius can be given.
+Only a minimum possible mass can be given.